Thermodynamics of Flat 4D Einstein-Gauss-Bonnet Black Hole with R\'enyi Entropy: An RPST-like formalism: Conclusions:

 We also examined the $\zeta-\beta$ processes in both fixed-$\tilde{Q}$ and fixed-$\tilde{\Phi}$ ensembles, and found that their behaviour strikingly resembles that of the $\mu-C$ processes in AdS RPST thermodynamics.
 This observation adds further weight to the interpretation that the inverse Rényi parameter, $\beta$ plays a role similar to the central charge, $C$ of the dual conformal field theory in holographic constructions.
 Moreover, a previously proposed relation between the Rényi parameter and the cosmological constant hints at a deeper link between flat-space thermodynamics and AdS holography, a connection which our results help substantiate.\\

 An important component of our study is the analysis of the system's thermodynamic geometry using the framework of geometrothermodynamics (GTD).
 We constructed the GTD metrics for both fixed-$\tilde{Q}$ and fixed-$\tilde{\Phi}$ ensembles and compared the resulting geometries with those obtained in AdS black hole thermodynamics under the RPST formalism.
 Our results demonstrate that the GTD geometries of the Rényi-modified flat 4D-EGB black hole and the AdS black hole in RPST are both qualitatively similar.
-This geometrical concordance reinforces the thermodynamic equivalence between the two systems, even in the absence of a cosmological constant.\\
+In addition to that we also did the topological analysis of the black hole system for both fixed-$\tilde{Q}$ and fixed-$\tilde{\Phi}$ ensembles, and the results there revealed that both the black hole systems share the same topological class (i.e. $W=+1$) across all ensembles.
+Thus the geometrical along with the topological concordance reinforces the thermodynamic equivalence between the two systems, even in the absence of a cosmological constant.\\

 Taken together, these findings suggest that the combination of Rényi entropy and modified gravity theories such as the Einstein-Gauss-Bonnet gravity can effectively reproduce many features of AdS thermodynamics, including critical phenomena and thermodynamic dualities.
 This not only expands the applicability of the RPST paradigm beyond AdS spacetimes but also strengthens the case for using non-extensive statistical mechanics as a fundamental tool in gravitational thermodynamics.\\